Language Model Embeddings Can Be Sufficient for Bayesian Optimization: Method

 \textbf{$y$-Normalization:} Depending on the function, $y$-value outputs may contain a wide variety of scales, and need to be normalized properly.
-We can define a normalization procedure parameterized by a history of objectives $(y_1, \ldots, y_t)$, also applicable to incoming target values.
+We use the same normalization procedure as in Google Vizier \citep{gp_bandit}, modified to allow incoming target values.
 These steps consist of, in order: (1) Shifting objectives to have zero mean and divide by standard deviation.
 (2) Reducing harmful effects of bad outliers by fitting the ``bad half'' of objectives $\{y_i \le y_{\text{median}}\}$ to a normal curve, using percentiles as z-scores.
 (3) Linearly scale $y \leftarrow \frac{y - y_{\text{min}}}{y_{\text{max}} - y_{\text{min}}}$ which ensures all historical $y$-values within $[0,1]$ and apply additional damping (e.g. sigmoid or log transform) to target values significantly outside this range.

 \textbf{Encoding Metadata:} Many times there may be a \textit{metadata} $m$ associated to an objective $f$, which provides useful prediction information on the behavior of $f$ or simply can inform the model of a new objective or search space.
 We can also embed this metadata as an additional feature $\overline{m}$, which is concatenated to every $\overline{x}$ similarly to standard encoder-decoder techniques \citep{t5}.